BeeWeaver and our Breed

 The honeybee economic impact is measured in billions of dollars annually.
 According to the US Department of Agriculture, honeybees pollinate approximately 80% of flowering crops constituting 1/3 of all food eaten by humans.

-To login to your BeeHelp or Premium Video account, or Customer Account go to the Sign In page
+To login to your Customer Account go to the Sign In page

-For new Customer Accounts, you can wait until you add bees or beegoods to your shopping cart, then when you check out, you can establish an accoount, or login to an exisiting account.
+For new Customer Accounts, you can wait until you add bees or beegoods to your shopping cart, then when you check out, you can establish an account, or login to an existing account.

-BeeWeaver Apiaries website uses UltraCart to complete a secure shopping environment.
+BeeWeaver Apiaries website uses Big Commerce to complete a secure shopping environment.